Map of the New Mexico State Courts

 This court will hear these types of cases: Tort, contract, landlord/tenant rights ($0-10,000); Felony first appearances; Misdemeanor, DWI/DUI, Domestic Violence and other traffic violations.

-Eighty-two judges preside.
-There are eighty municipal courts.
+Eighty-three judges preside.
+There are eighty-one municipal courts.
 These are courts of limited jurisdiction.
 No jury trials.

 This court will hear these types of cases: Petty misdemeanors, DWI/DUI, traffic violations and other municipal ordinance violations.